 In 2013, a little-known startup by the name of Formlabs made a huge splash on Kickstarter with the release of a groundbreaking new 3D printer.
 At the time, this printer (called The Form 1) was one of the first consumer-oriented stereolithography (SLA) printers the world had ever seen – instead of creating objects by squirting molten plastic through a nozzle, it used a laser to ‘grow’ objects out of a pool of photo-reactive resin.

 The Form 1 ended up being a massive success on Kickstarter, gathering up nearly $3 million before the campaign concluded.
-Since then, the company has grown to over 100 employees and raised nearly $20 million in venture capital — and now it’s back with a new and improved SLA printer that’s poised to take the 3D printing scene by storm yet again.
+Now, the company is back with a new and improved SLA printer that’s poised to take the 3D printing scene by storm yet again.

 Features and specs